-starting pitchers.
+COUPON BUY ONE BREAKFAST ENTREE AND GET SAME ENTREE FREE!
+During Breakfast Hours Only 6 a.m. to 11 a.m.
+Good at all participating Hardee's.
+Please present this coupon before ordering.
+617 Division Street Stevens Point, WI Hardees.
+Offer Expires April 18, 1981 Buy One Hardees Big Twin And Get One Free Coupon Good Between Hours Of 9 A.M.-9 P.M.
+Good at all participating Hardee's.
+Please present this coupon before ordering.
+617 Division Stree Stevens Point, WI Hardees.
+Offer Expires April 18, 1981 starting pitchers.
 Milwaukee has no stopper on its staff.
 Moose Haas may develop into the Brewer stopper, but that's a big if at this point.
 A dependable starting pitcher who could win 75-80 percent of the time can prevent prolonged losing streaks.
 Case in point - where would the Phillies have been last year without NL Cy Young Award winner Steve Carlton?
 The favorite to win the AL East should be the Baltimore Orioles.
-The O's have a fine offensive club with the likes of Singleton, Murray, De Cinces and Bumbry.
-In addition, Baltimore can addition, Baltimore can throw a stopper at you every day with Mike Flannigan, Dennis Martinez, Jim Palmer, Scott Mc Gregor, and 1980 AL Cy Young Award recipient Steve Stone comprising the starting rotation.
-The Oriole bullpen is second to none with big is second to none with big Tim Stoddard, Tippy Martinez, and Sammy Stewart.
+The O's have a fine-offensive club with the likes of Singleton, Murray, De Cinces and Bumbry.
+In addition, Baltimore can throw a stopper at you every day with Mike Flannigan, Dennis Martinez, Jim Palmer, Scott Mc Gregor, and 1980 AL Cy Young Award recipient Steve Stone comprising the starting rotation.
+The Oriole bullpen is second to none with big Tim Stoddard, Tippy Martinez, and Sammy Stewart.
 Milwaukee's left-handed pitching may be less than adequate.
 Mike Caldwell is showing signs age and was hit hard frequently last season.
 (Witness his 4.03 ERA.)
-Rv season's end Baltimore, Milwaukee, and the well-balanced New York Yankees (with their million dollar outfield which includes Reggie Jackson and Dave Winfield) will probably finish within five games of each other, with the Orioles on top.
+By season's end, Baltimore Milwaukee, and the well-balanced New York Yankees (with their million dollar outfield which includes Reggie Jackson and Dave Winfield) will probably finish within five games of each other, with the Orioles on top.
 Perhaps Baltimore pitcher Steve Stone best summed up the upcoming AL East race.
 Stone, commenting on the improvements the Brewers and Yankees have made with their respective clubs said," They have made themselves the best second and third place teams in baseball."
-Crandall Named Charles Crandall.
-Charles Crandall, the athletic trainer at UWSP, will be the program chairman for the 1981 District Four National Athletic Trainers Association Convention which will be held in La Crosse, March 26-28.
-Crosse, marcn 20-20.
+Crandall Named Charles Crandall, the athletic trainer at UWSP, will be the program chairman for the 1981 District Four National Athletic Trainers Association Convention which will be held in La Crosse, March 26-28.
 Crandall, the athletic trainer at UWSP for the past 11 years, is currently the executive secretary of the Wisconsin Athletic Trainers Association.
-The convention Misconsin Athletic Trainers Association.
 The convention is being hosted by that group.
 He will moderate an open forum panel discussion on the knee.
-Different types of injuries and proper rehabilitation will be discussed. discussed. photo by Aaron
+Different types of injuries and proper rehabilitation will be discussed.